What is a barista?

-Furthermore, this sector, and the hospitality industry in general has a bright future so need worry about unemployment issues.
+Furthermore, this sector and the hospitality industry, in general, has a bright future, so need to worry about unemployment issues.

-Lastly, it is a totally recommendable investment of both your time and money to take courses and certificates, because this industry will not remain in need of semi skilled workers for long.
+Lastly, it is a recommendable investment of both your time and money to take courses and certificates, because this industry will not remain in need of semi-skilled workers for long.

 So don’t take your barista prospects lightly, because Aussies do take their baristas very seriously!